ICD codes: G44 G44.0 What is the ICD Code?

 - Men are affected by cluster headaches three times as often as women.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 What are cluster headaches?

-They are called cluster headaches because the symptoms occur more frequently in phases or clusters.
+They are called cluster headaches because the symptoms occur more frequently in certain phases or in clusters.
 Most people are symptom-free between these phases.
 It is not known what causes cluster headaches.

-Cluster headaches are also referred to as Bing Horton syndrome.
 Medical practitioners classify cluster headaches as primary headaches.
-These also include, for example, migraine and tension headaches, which are much more common than cluster headaches but are less painful.
+These also include, for example, migraines and tension headaches, which are much more common than cluster headaches but less painful.

 What are the most common types of headache?

 The video below outlines the most common types of headache and how they are expressed.